-Over the next 5 years, a number of productions were produced.
-Many of which has toured nationally and internationally, won awards and been on the front page material of several of the world's largest media.
+Theatre Solaris was founded by Sananda Solaris in collaboration with Sonnerupgaard Gods in 2013.
+In the following years the theatre created a number of productions that have toured nationally and internationally, won awards and have been on the front page of some of the worlds biggest media.

 With great success, the theater has toured both nationally and internationally; won awards and received fantastic reviews.We have been front page material on Die welt and received great praise in the world's largest opera magazine: Das Opernglas.
 Find publications and reviews under press and elaborations of the productions during productions